bounswe/bounswe2025group9/README.md

 The basic difference is that the production config uses https and redirects http traffic to https, while the dev config only serves http traffic.
 - Set `PORT=80` for production web hosting, it will allow http traffic to be redirected to https. (see `nginx.conf` for details)
 - Make sure to set strong passwords for `MYSQL_PASSWORD`, `MYSQL_ROOT_PASSWORD` and `DJANGO_SECRET_KEY`.
-- FatSecret API credentials are required only if db initialization scripts is invoked.
+- FatSecret API credentials are required only if db initialization scripts are invoked.

 2. SSL Certificates:
 - For production, you need to set up SSL certificates for secure https connections.
-Use services Let's Encrypt to obtain free SSL certificates.
+Use Let's Encrypt service to obtain free SSL certificates.
 - Start the app in development mode to expose port 80, then use Certbot to obtain and install the certificates.
 ```bash
 docker-compose up --build -d # with BUILD=DEV and PORT=80